$t$-Structures with Grothendieck hearts via functor categories: Abstract

 We study when the heart of a $t$-structure in a triangulated category $\mcD$ with coproducts is AB5 or a Grothendieck category.
 If $\mcD$ satisfies Brown representability, a $t$-structure has an AB5 heart with an injective cogenerator and coproduct-preserving associated homological functor if, and only if, the coaisle has a pure-injective $t$-cogenerating object.
 If $\mcD$ is standard well generated, such a heart is automatically a Grothendieck category.
 For compactly generated $t$-structures (in any ambient triangulated category with coproducts), we prove that the heart is a locally finitely presented Grothendieck category.

 We use functor categories and the proofs rely on two main ingredients.
 Firstly, we express the heart of any $t$-structure in any triangulated category as a Serre quotient of the category of finitely presented additive functors for suitable choices of subcategories of the aisle or the co-aisle that we, respectively, call $t$-generating or $t$-cogenerating subcategories.
 Secondly, we study coproduct-preserving homological functors from $\mcD$ to complete AB5 abelian categories with injective cogenerators and classify them, up to a so-called computational equivalence, in terms of pure-injective objects in~$\mcD$.
-This allows us to show that any standard well-generated triangulated category $\mcD$ possesses a universal such coproduct-preserving homological functor and to develop a purity theory in such triangulated categories.
+This allows us to show that any standard well generated triangulated category $\mcD$ possesses a universal such coproduct-preserving homological functor, to develop a purity theory and to prove that pure-injective objects always cogenerate $t$-structures in such triangulated categories.